jvassev/image2ipfs/README.md

 But how do you get from something like QmQSF1oN4TXeU2kRvmjerEs62ZYfKPyRCqPvW1XTTc4fLS to a working `docker pull busybox`?

-The answer is simple: using a simple form of url rewriting.
-In the registry/ subdirectory on the project there is a simplistic Flask application that speaks the Registry v2 protocol but instead of serving the blobs and manifests it redirects to an IPFS gateway of your choice.
+The answer is simple: using url rewriting.
+In the `registry/` subdirectory of the project there is a trivial Flask application that speaks the Registry v2 protocol but instead of serving the blobs and manifests it redirects to an IPFS gateway of your choice.

 When pulling REPO:latest (with REPO=busybox in this example), Docker daemon will issue these requests: